5T33Z0/OC-Little-Translated/Content/S_System_Updates/OTA_Updates.md

 ## **Scenario 2: Root-Patched Hackintosh / Unsupported SMBIOS**

+This scenario is the de fecto default for the majority of Hackintosh users – especially for those who rely on root patches by OCLP to get iGPUs and legacy WiFi/&BT cards working in newer versions of macOS.
+For those user who want to run macOS Tahoe, applying root patches simply is a must just to get audio working.

 ### Problem

 * Root patches (OCLP) or unsupported/spoofed SMBIOSes break the Signed System Volume (SSV).